transparency-dev/trillian-tessera/docs/design/gcp_storage.md

    1. Delete consumed batches from `Seq`
    1. Update `IntCoord` with `seq+=num_entries_integrated`
    1. Dupe detection (TODO):
-      1. Writes out internal/seqByHash/<leafhash> containing the leaf's sequence number
+      1. Writes out `<identity_hash>` containing the leaf's sequence number

 ## Dedup

-This currently uses GCS to store the hash -> index mapping in individual files, but it may make sense to explore a paging scheme to reduce the number of objects, or store the index mapping elsewhere.
+An experimental implementation has been tested which uses Spanner to store the `<identity_hash>` --> `sequence` mapping.
+This works well using "slack" Spanner CPU available in the smallest possible footprint, and consequently is comparably cheap requiring only extra Spanner storage costs.

 ### Alternatives considered